mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial06/README.md

         }).addTo(map);
 ```

-For instance, if you also wanted to add the High-Contrast layer, change the code to the following:
+For instance, if you also wanted to add the `High-Contrast layer`, change the code to the following:

 ``` html
         L.control.layers({